 - a.
 THREE-FOOT LINE: Is a line parallel to and three feet from the first base line, in foul territory, starting at a point fifteen (15) feet from home plate and continuing all the way to first base. - b.
-THE BATTER'S ON-DECK CIRCLE is a five-foot circle placed between home plate and first base and between home plate and third base. - c.
+THEBATTER'S ON-DECK CIRCLE is a five-foot circle placed between home plate and first base and between home plate and third base. - c.
 THE BATTER'S BOX, one on each side of home plate, shall measure three feet by seven feet.
 The inside lines of the batter's box shall be six (6) inches from home plate.
 The front line shall be three (3) feet in front to the center of the plate.
 The lines are considered as being in the box. - d.
 THE CATCHER'S BOX shall be ten (10) feet in length from the rear outside corners of the batter's boxes and shall be eight (8) feet five (5) inches wide. - e.
 THE COACH'S BOX is behind a line fifteen (15) feet long, drawn outside the diamond.
 The line is parallel to and eight (8) feet from the foul lines, extended from the bases toward home plate. - f.
-THE SCORING LINE is a line drawn from the point of home plate closest to third base, parallel to the first base foul line, extending either (8) feet through foul territory.
+THE SCORING LINE is a line drawn from the point of home plate closest to third base, parallel to the first base foul line, extending (8) feet through foul territory.
 To score a run, a runner must be touching the ground on or past this scoring line before a fielder has possession of the ball while standing on home plate or the strike mat. - 1.
-If a runner touches any part of home plate or the strike mat while the scoring line is in use they are out and their run does not score EXCEPTION: The scoring line is not used in Open divisions in major tournament or post season play - 9.
-A COMMITMENT LINE shall be drawn eight (8) feet up the third base foul line from the point of home plate closest to third base, parallel to the first base foul line.
+If a runner touches any part of home plate or the strike matwhile the scoring line is in use, they are out and their run does not score h.
+Once a runner has touched or crossed this commitment line they must proceed home.
+Any attempt to reverse their path or stop their forward progress will result in the runner being called out.

+EXCEPTION: The scoring line is not used in Open divisions in major tournament or post season play g.
+A COMMITMENT LINE shallbedrawneight (8) feetup the third base foul line from the point of home plate closest to third base, parallel to the first base foul line.